Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/Solidity-Guide-For-Beginners/Mappings.md

 ### Conclusion

 In this lesson, you've successfully navigated through the fundamental concepts of mapping in Solidity.
 You engaged with practical exercises, inputting ID in the "Names" tab to witness the corresponding result.The `addToken` function exposed you to the process of adding tokens, involving the specification of ID, name, and amount.
 The "Tokens" tab provided you with a tangible experience in reading data from the mapping, allowing you to retrieve information about added tokens.
-In the `myToken` function, you discovered the additional step of account address in the "Address" tab to retrieve the added token, Feel free to advance to the next lesson and continue your journey into the intricacies of Solidity: [Update in progress...]
+In the `myToken` function, you discovered the additional step of account address in the "Address" tab to retrieve the added token, Feel free to advance to the next lesson and continue your journey into the intricacies of Solidity: [Conditionnals and Loops](ConditionnalsAndLoops.md)